-This condition can disrupts your daily life, but you can control your symptoms.
+Frequent urination disrupts your daily life, but our urologists can help you treat and control overactive bladder symptoms.

 - Frequent, strong, sudden urges to urinate